 This study deals with mortality data for European countries for the period 1990 to 2009 with an age range from 0 to 110+.
-The data was taken from the Human Mortality Database (2015) for a total of 26 countries: Austria (AUT), Belarus (BLR), Belgium (BEL), The Czech Republic (CZE), Denmark (DNK), Estonia (EST), Finland (FIN), France (FRA), Germany (GER), Hungary (HUN), Ireland (IRL), Italy (ITA), Latvia (LVA), Lithuania (LTU), Luxembourg (LUX), Netherlands (NLD), Norway (NOR), Poland (POL), Portugal (PRT), Slovakia (SVK), Slovenia (SVN), Spain (ESP), Sweden (SWE), Switzerland (CHE, for 'Confoederatio Helvetica'), The United Kingdom (UK) and Ukraine (UKR).
+The data was taken from the Human Mortality Database (2015) for a total of 26 countries: Austria, Belarus, Belgium, The Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland, The United Kingdom and Ukrainia.